ACC Baseball Power Rankings: Upset-filled third weekend leads to significant movement

 Upcoming Week: vs. Merrimack (Wednesday), vs. No. 9 Virginia (Friday-Sunday)

 Hello, Boston College.
-Ranked second-last in the ACC last week, they’re all the way up to No. 7 now.
-That’s after a pair of midweek wins last week followed by a series sweep over California over the weekend.
+Ranked second-last in the ACC last week, it is now all the way up to No. 7.
+That’s after a pair of midweek wins last week, followed by a series sweep over California over the weekend.
 They won 4-3, 9-6 and 3-2 to sweep, earning the biggest rise we’ve seen this season in our power rankings.
 After hosting Merrimack on Wednesday, Boston College hosts No. 9 Virginia over the weekend.

 8. Wake Forest